paolobettelini/gtk4-rs-custom-macros/README.md

 # GTK4 Rust Bindings macros

-These proc macros are not inended for use
+These proc macros are not intended for use

 ## Import the macros
 ```rust
 use gtk_custom_macros::*;
 ```
+Note that `Box` is called `GTKBox`.

 ## Builder pattern Macro
 Instead of this